The Shipping Law Review: Philippines

 Commercial overview of the shipping industry

-There are two sides to the Philippine shipping industry, and both can only be described in superlative terms.
-On one hand, the Philippines, an archipelagic country of over 7,000 islands, has a flourishing domestic shipping industry.
-In 2018, the Philippine domestic operating fleet consisted of 24,129 registered vessels, which moved people and cargo throughout the archipelago.
-The domestic industry, however, is probably most remembered for the ill-fated collision between the passenger ferry Doña Paz and the petroleum product tanker, Vector, which happened on 20 December 1987 and resulted in over 4,000 deaths – the worst disaster at sea in peacetime.
+There are two sides to the Philippine shipping industry, and both can be described only in superlative terms.
+First, the Philippines, an archipelagic country of more than 7,000 islands, has a flourishing domestic shipping industry.
+In 2019, the domestic operating fleet consisted of 28,210 registered vessels, which moved people and cargo throughout the archipelago.2 The domestic industry, however, is probably most remembered for the ill-fated collision between the passenger ferry Doña Paz and the petroleum product tanker, Vector, on 20 December 1987, which resulted in more than 4,000 deaths – the worst disaster at sea in peacetime.
 As could be expected, it spawned numerous litigations in the Philippines and the United States.

-The largest port in the Philippines is Manila, located on the island of Luzon in the northern part of the country.
-In the central Philippines, the Philippines' second-largest city, Cebu, serves as the main hub for the distribution of goods within the central islands.
-Davao and Cagayan de Oro are the major ports in the southern Philippines' island of Mindanao, which is largely the source of Philippine agricultural exports.
+The largest port is Manila, located on the island of Luzon in the northern part of the country.
+In the central Philippines, the second-largest city, Cebu, serves as the main hub for the distribution of goods within the central islands.
+Davao and Cagayan de Oro are the major ports in the southern island of Mindanao, which is largely the source of agricultural exports.

-In September 2019, the Philippines imported US$9.017 billion (free on board value) worth of goods, while at the same time exporting goods worth US$5.898 billion.
-This trade is almost entirely dependent on shipping, which is the vital link between the islands of the Philippines and the rest of the world.
+In November 2020, the Philippines imported goods worth US$7,521.76 billion (free-on-board value), and exported goods worth US$5,791.40 billion.13 This trade is almost entirely dependent on shipping, which is the vital link between the islands of the Philippines and the rest of the world.

 General overview of the legislative framework

-In August 2012, the Philippines became the 30th member country of the International Labour Organization to adopt the Maritime Labour Convention of 2006 (MLC).
-The adoption of the MLC, the 'seafarer's bill of rights', was a concrete effort to protect the rights of Filipino seafarers at home and overseas.
-By doing so, the Philippine government recognised the significant contribution of Filipino seafarers to the growth of the country's economy.
+In August 2012, the Philippines became the 30th member country of the International Labour Organization to adopt the Maritime Labour Convention of 2006 (MLC), the 'seafarer's bill of rights'.
+This was a concrete effort to protect the rights of Filipino seafarers at home and overseas.
+By doing so, the government recognised the significant contribution of Filipino seafarers to the growth of the country's economy.17

 Forum and jurisdiction

 The Philippine courts' jurisdiction over shipping disputes is determined by law.
-Under the Judiciary Reorganisation Act of 1980 (BP 129), as amended by Act No. 7691,14 the regional trial courts have exclusive original jurisdiction over admiralty and maritime matters.
+Under the Judiciary Reorganisation Act of 1980 (BP 129), as amended by Act No. 7691,18 the regional trial courts have exclusive original jurisdiction over admiralty and maritime matters.
 Prior to 2019, there were no special courts designated as admiralty courts.
-Only very recently has the Philippines, through its Supreme Court, adopted new rules to designate existing trial courts as admiralty courts.
-Effective since 1 January 2020, a Supreme Court order entitled the Rules of Procedure for Admiralty Cases (the Rules for Admiralty Cases) aims to provide 'fast, reliable, and efficient means of recourse to Philippine courts' to parties in admiralty and maritime jurisdiction.
+Only very recently has the Philippines, through its Supreme Court, adopted new rules to designate existing trial courts as admiralty courts.19 Effective since 1 January 2020, the aim of a Supreme Court order entitled the Rules of Procedure for Admiralty Cases (the Rules for Admiralty Cases)20 is to provide 'fast, reliable, and efficient means of recourse to Philippine courts' to parties in admiralty and maritime jurisdiction.

 To date, the Supreme Court has designated 10 courts with jurisdiction over maritime claims under the Rules of Admiralty Cases.
-Two courts have been designated in Manila, San Fernando, Subic Bay, Cebu and Davao.
+Two courts have been designated in each of the following: Manila, San Fernando, Subic Bay, Cebu and Davao.

 The Rules of Admiralty Cases further provide for their interpretation in accordance with international standards and norms used in the international shipping industry that may be found in international conventions and instruments, such as: